Lighthouses of Israel

 and Wikimedia has a nice view

-of the lighthouse in context, but Bing has only a fuzzy
+of the lighthouse in context, and Google has a street view but only a fuzzy satellite

 view of the neighborhood.
 The general-purpose Jaffa Light was deactivated in 1966, but the tower continued to be well maintained as a daybeacon.
 The fresh paint seen in recent photos makes it appear very likely that the light has been reactivated, probably replacing a pair of small range lights described by the Admiralty and NGA light lists.
 (Nadav Gilad's 2008 panoramic view of the harbor entrance shows no trace of the range lights.)
 Findlay's 1879 light list gives 1862 as the date of the first lighthouse.
 Huelse has a historic postcard